HSSPfile/js/README.md

 Feel free to contribute by [opening an issue](https://github.com/HSSPfile/js/issues/new/choose) and requesting new features, reporting bugs or just asking questions.

-You can also [fork the repository](https://github.com/HSSPfile/js/fork) and opening a [pull request](https://github.com/HSSPfile/js/pulls) after making some changes like fixing bugs.
+You can also [fork the repository](https://github.com/HSSPfile/js/fork) and open a [pull request](https://github.com/HSSPfile/js/pulls) after making some changes like fixing bugs.

 ## [License](LICENSE)